tlinjordet/JT-VAE-tmcinvdes/fast_molopt/README.md

 It was not clear to me how the processing of SMILES to moltrees was refactored.
 Instead of rewriting the existing datautils.py i created a separate file datautils_prop.py.
 In this way i avoided dealing with one script having to handle both the data for the regular JT-VAE without properties as training input and the data for JT_prop_vae where properties were given as input as well.

-**IMPORTANT**
-Around line 171 of datautils_prop.py there is a line related to preprocessing the JTMPN layer.
-This line should be commented out when using optimize.py!
-There is something different about how the data is prepared when using the model for conditional generation in optimize.py and this jtmpn_holder throws an exception.
-However, The jtmpn_holder is not used in optimize.py!
-Therefore, a super dirty hack is to comment out the jtmpn_holder line and replace "jtmpn_holder" in the return statement with None.
-Then optimize.py will work.

 ## Train conditional JT-VAE